lromerio/SpyVR/README.md

 The scenario of the game is a spy mission and it involves two players: the _VR player_ and the _Oracle player_.
 The first is inside the VR world (using an HTC vive) and acts as the spy.
-The second - the so called _Oracle_ - act has the guy behind the scenes, which guides the spy through his mission.
+The second - the so called _Oracle_ - acts behind the scenes and guides the spy through his mission.
 The _Oracle_ sees the scene from the top and has a simple command line at his disposal.
 Obviously, in order to reach their goal, the two players have to collaborate and communicate.